Obstetrics Fellowship Curriculum 2018-2019

 Vacation should be scheduled out at least 8 weeks ahead of time.

-For acute illness or family emergency please contact the fellow on B or D for backup.
-If you are ill please call the person you are supposed to relieve so they can contact the correct person to cover call.
+For acute illness or family emergency, please contact the fellow not on day or night call [2nd choice is fellow on elective] for backup.
+If you are ill, please call the person you are supposed to relieve so they can contact the correct person to cover call.
 The fellow coming off call should remain until the sick leave fellow arrives.
-If no relief can be found, please alert the charge nurse, on call perinatologist, and HCFW attending prior to leaving.
+If no relief can be found, please alert the charge nurse, on-call perinatologist, and HCFW attending prior to leaving.

 Remuneration: Salary and Incentives

-Salary will be $68,500.
+Salary is per your contract.
 In addition, $1500 and 5 workdays off are available for CME.
 These should be scheduled during your elective time.

 That our team of fellows and visiting licensed providers will submit billings for as many c-section assists and triage evaluations as possible each 4-week block. $10 will be added to your subsequent paycheck each month for triage evaluations and c-section assists billed that month. $250 will be added for no-doc vaginal deliveries that the fellow bills.

-Fellows will read and present chapters to their peers, residents in the obstetric area of concentration, and the fellowship director as scheduled from Gabbe’s Obstetrics, Williams’ Textbook of Obstetrics, ACOG compendium, Up-to-date monographs, and Green Journal articles.
+Fellows will read and present chapters to their peers, residents in the obstetric area of concentration, and the fellowship director as scheduled from the reading list of essential articles included at the end of this curriculum manual.
 Readings are organized by topic and each fellow will be assigned a reading from the above sources pertinent to that topic.

 Fellows will complete 60 c-sections as primary surgeon.
 This is a minimal requirement for graduation.
 Fellows will also participate in the resuscitation of 20 newborns.
 Vaginal deliveries, instrumented deliveries, amniocenteses, ultrasounds, D&Cs, tubal ligations, circumcisions, neonatal intubations and umbilical vein catheterizations should be logged by the fellows on New Innovations in order to obtain hospital privileges, but minimum numbers are not required for graduation.

 The hospital receives no outside funding to support the fellowship and its costs are covered by the billings submitted by the fellows.
-Fellows are expected to fill out billing slips for c-section assists, triage evaluations, vaginal deliveries where they act as attending, circumcisions, and D&Cs.
+Fellows are expected to bill electronically for c-section assists, triage evaluations, vaginal deliveries where they act as attending, circumcisions, and D&Cs.
 To cover our costs, each fellow needs to bill for 15 c-section assists and 15 triage evaluations each month, incentives are provided as described above.
+Note: context in epic must be ‘family practice’ for billing modality to be enabled. ‘hospital problems’ on problem list can be updated prior to billing in order not to have to go back and do this.

 Evaluations and Due Process